 CatPhan analysis as done by this module closely follows what is specified in the CatPhan manuals, replacing the need for manual measurements.
-There are 4 CatPhan models that pylinac can analyze: CatPhan504, CatPhan503, & CatPhan600, & CatPhan604, each with their own class in pylinac.
+There are 4 CatPhan models that pylinac can analyze: CatPhan504, CatPhan503, & CatPhan600, & CatPhan6004, each with their own class in pylinac.
 Let's assume you have the CatPhan504 for this example.
 Using the other models/classes is exactly the same except the class name.

+'''

-from pylinac import CatPhan504 # or import the CatPhan503 or CatPhan600 or load a zip file of the images:
+from pylinac import CatPhan504 # or import the CatPhan503 or CatPhan600

+'''